 Become the strongest link in the chain with a bachelor’s in supply chain management.

 As long as businesses have warehouses to manage and goods to ship, the world needs supply chain managers.
 It’s an exciting and challenging career field with many opportunities to grow, and with the right foundation of organizational skills and knowledge of the transportation industry, you’ll be able to go far.
-Our bachelor’s degree in logistics program in supply chain management can help you get started.
+Our bachelor’s degree in supply chain management can help you get started.

 This program helps you learn about all aspects of supply chain management, from raw materials to end users.
 As a graduate, an incredible number of new career opportunities will be open to you.